If you’re considering spending any amount of money on ads to reach your target audience, you’d better spend it in the right place.

-If you’re just starting out and don’t know exactly how your persona will be searching, move from a broad match to a more narrow approach so you can test which queries yield the best results.
-However, since your ad will be ranking for many queries (some unrelated) you should keep a close eye on your ads and modify them as you can gain new information.
+If you’re just starting out and don’t know precisely how your persona will be searching, move from a broad match to a more narrow approach so you can test which queries yield the best results.
+However, since your ad will be ranking for many queries (some unrelated), you should keep a close eye on your ads and modify them as you can gain new information.

 Your ad copy can be the difference between a click on your ad and a click on your competitor’s ad.
-It’s important that your ad copy matches the searcher’s intent, is aligned with your target keywords, and addresses the personas pain point with a clear solution.
+Therefore, it’s important that your ad copy matches the searcher’s intent, is aligned with your target keywords, and addresses the persona's pain point with a clear solution.

 To illustrate what we mean, let’s review an example.

 A search for “baby swim lessons” yielded this result.
-The copy is concise and uses the limited space wisely to convey their message and connect with their target audience.
+The copy is concise and uses limited space wisely to convey its message and connect with its target audience.